 The normal entrance was closed and we ended up getting lost in the endless empty corridors.
 I was running around like a nutcase trying to find the way to go until we eventually found a nurse to show us the way.
 I can’t remember much else about how we got there.
 I’m sure we were talking about things but all I can remember is the horrible feeling in my stomach and a vacant feeling in my mind like my brain was shutting down to protect me from the horrendous realisations I was probably still to make.
 As we waited to be admitted into the intensive care unit, I looked through he glass as I did everyday and looked at his readings.
 Still so strong.
 It didn’t make sense.
 How can someone have healthy readings but be about to die?
 We went through and went straight to his side.
 He was asleep but opened his eyes briefly and looked at my mum.
 His breathing sounded awful, and all of a sudden it was all just too much for me.
 I knew I needed to be strong for my mum but I think it hit me in that moment.
 This was the last time I was going to see my dad alive.

 When I think about my dad, one of the first things that comes to mind besides politics, is music.
 That man loved him some music.
 He couldn’t play anything, which is why I think he was so supportive of me playing the guitar.
 He always said that he wished he learnt to play the piano, but not knowing how to play never stopped him from appreciating a quality musician.
 It’s funny, growing up I used to always hear my mum and dad playing classical music or opera.
 I remember at the time thinking that it was awful!
 I still have some of my oldest friends who when they talk about things they remember about my dad, reference him listening to classical music.
 That was just one of his ‘things’ I suppose.
 But nowadays, my perception of his music tastes has changed.
 I know he still loved classical stuff and loved a good opera, but if I think about him now, I imagine him listening to some blues or some rock music.
 I’m smiling now at the image I have of him; cooking in the kitchen with his little radio tuned into this blues channel he loved.
 I used to walk through the house into the front room in their house in France and I’d just hear my dad singing along to some old classic on Magic FM or tapping away to the rhythm of a guitar solo.
 He always had to have music on, no matter what he was doing.
 I think I inherited that from him.
-My mum is happy to just sit it silence, whereas my dad and I always loved to have some background music.
+My mum is happy to just sit it silence, whereas me and my dad always loved to have some background music.
 We used to spend hours together sitting at the computer showing each other music on YouTube.
 I would show him a live performance by The Eagles, or a collaboration between Michael Bolton (who he would always refer to as Michael Notlob lol) and Ray Charles singing ‘Georgia’, and he’d play me some guitar solo he’d heard on the radio.
 Even as a grown man, I used to be so happy if I could find something that he really liked.
 He just loved music, and I think the fact that we both loved the same kinds of stuff, when it came to rock anyway, meant that we could bond over it, especially seeing as my mum was sick and tired of listening to guitar solo after guitar solo!
 Dire Straits, Gary Moore, ZZ Top, Queen, I can’t hear them without being transported back to sitting in the back of the car whilst going on some long journey with my parents.
 I don’t think I realised how much those moments meant to me until now.

 By the time the doctor took us into a room to explain what was going on, I was barely functioning.
 I sat there as she spoke in French to my mum and was barely even conscious for the conversation, despite understanding most of it.
 She told us that the blood flow just wasn’t enough and that his digestive system had basically shut down and that now it was only a matter of time.
 Sans espoir.
 No hope.
 I heard her say those words and felt any lingering hope die a sudden and final death.
-He just wasn’t strong enough to fight off all the things that were wrong.
+He just wasn’t strong enough to fight of all the things that were wrong.
 We went through the motions and asked the questions and listened and cried and all the while I just felt like everything had crumbled around me.
 I just sat there and felt crushed by the weight of what was about to happen.
 They told us they could give him more adrenaline that would keep him alive for longer, but that he wouldn’t be comfortable, or that we could keep him comfortable and turn off the machines and let him go.
 Let him go.
 I knew before hearing her say it that my mum wouldn’t want to put him through anything.
 All she cared about was him.
 We agreed to turn the machines off even though in my heart I just wanted to scream and shout that there had to be something they could do.

 I went back into his room and kissed his forehead, not really knowing what to say.
 They told us that the process would mean that his vitals would slowly drop and that his heart would eventually just give out.
 I was so confused and sad and I didn’t know what to do.
 How do you say goodbye to the man that raised you?
 To the man that has always been there to guide you.
 To stand by you.
 To pick you up and tell you that no matter what, you can do it.
 I feel sorry for people that have never known that, but I also envy them for not having that empty hole where that love used to be.
 To have someone believe in you so completely is something I will always miss.
 Always.
 And to be standing there with him and know that whatever I said next might the last thing I ever say to him, I just couldn’t find the words.
 I had assumed that he would be in a coma, I mean you always hear people say things like ‘he just drifted away’ or ‘he went peacefully’ but he was wide awake, just unable to talk.
 He gave me a wink, which I swear simultaneously broke my heart and yet game me such comfort I can’t put words to it.
 Like I said, it’s hard to know what to say.
 Saying goodbye would be basically telling him he was going to die.
 But then not saying it would probably haunt me forever.
 In the end I was sure he knew what was going on.
 Just thinking about that fact alone makes me feel feelings I can’t really articulate.
 Knowing he was about to die.
 Was he scared?
 What would he say if he was able to talk?
 My brain had pretty much melted by this point.
 I told him that I loved him and that he was the best dad in the world and that I would look after my mum and that I would make him proud.
 I told him that I couldn’t have asked for a better dad and that everything that was good in me came from him and my mum.
 I phoned my brother and put him on loudspeaker and he told my dad that he loved him and that he knew he hadn’t been a perfect son but that he had always tried to look after me.
 As my brother was talking, my dad smiled so much.
 Even with all that was happening to him, he smiled.
 Such a big smile.
 I think he had wanted to hear my brother say that for a long time and to me it seemed like he was at peace after that.